 The wild West <US> is where sales increased substantially, bumping the increase to 5.5%, while contract signings only saw marginal changes in the Northeast (down 0.1%), South (down 0.2%), and Midwest (up 1%).
 When compared with last year, sales were up in all four regions.

 Passy says the inventory of homes for sale will remain a challenge, quoting NAR’s chief economist Lawrence Yun: “Despite the insufficient level of inventory, pending home contracts still increased in November.
 The favorable conditions are expected throughout 2020 as well, but supply is not yet meeting the healthy demand.”

 In Orange County the Total Inventory of Properties available for sale as of December was 4,499, down -13.1% from 5,178 last month and down -26.5% from 6,121 in December of last year.
 December 2019 Inventory was at a mid range compared to December of 2018 and 2017.

 In the homebuilding arena, most economists expect things to pick up next year, but not enough to fully meet the demand.
 That means home prices should continue to increase at healthy — if somewhat slower — pace.

 “Mortgage rates are anticipated to remain at their current, historically-low levels in 2020, but that may not be enough to make buying a home affordable for would-be buyers struggling to get enough money together to make a purchase,” says Passy.

 Source: Realtor, TBWS

 Rates Currently Trending: Neutral

-Mortgage rates are trending sideways to slightly higher so far today.
-Last week the MBS market improved by +19bps.
-This was enough to move rates slightly lower from historically low levels.
-We saw high rate volatility at the end of the week.
+Mortgage rates are trending slightly higher so far today.
+Last week the MBS market improved by +5bps.
+This caused rates and fees to remain mostly unchanged.
+We saw moderate rate volatility throughout most of the week.